elahe-hosseini98/Smart-JPEG/README.md

 # Smart-JPEG
-A smarter Jpeg algorithm implementation in python
+* This is a smarter Jpeg algorithm implementation in python *
+---